This table has been sorted to display the fastest average* speed deals first.

-There are two types of BT broadband offered over its Openreach network, including standard and BT Superfast Fibre, with a full fibre option in development at the time of writing (November 2020).
+There are two main types of BT broadband offered via the Openreach network, including standard BT broadband and BT Superfast Fibre, with a full fibre option in development at the time of writing (November 2020).

-If you’re a light internet user or live in an area that’s not yet served by BT Superfast Fibre, BT standard ADSL broadband is available.
-Its speeds may not match those of superfast fibre, but you’ll still be able to stream online content, browse the internet, and upload photos – though uploads will take a while.
+If you’re a light internet user, or live in an area that’s not yet served by BT Superfast Fibre, BT standard ADSL broadband is available.
+Its speeds are inferior to Superfast, but you’ll still be able to stream online content, browse the internet and upload photos – though uploads will take a while.

 Offering speeds of 67Mb on average, BT Superfast Fibre broadband is a popular option.
-You’ll be able to do more online, particularly if you have multiple household members trying to connect at once.
-Fibre optic broadband is ideal for streaming or downloading films, music and TV, with less lag time than ADSL.
+It’s ideal for homes where multiple residents may be trying to connect at once.
+Fibre optic broadband is preferable for streaming or downloading media, with less latency and buffering than on ADSL.

 BT is also in the process of rolling out its next generation fibre broadband services, using new Openreach technology.
-Full Fibre offers speeds of over 300Mb, with fibre broadband that’s piped directly into your home rather than terminating at the nearest telephone exchange.
-This enhances both speed and reliability, no matter how many devices you connect at once.
+Full Fibre offers speeds of over 300Mbps, with fibre broadband piped directly into your home rather than terminating at the nearest telephone exchange.
+This enhances both speed and reliability, regardless of how many devices are connected at once.
 However, this option is only available in a few UK households for now.
-You can register your interest to be alerted when it’s arrived in your area.
+You can register your interest to be alerted when it arrives in your area.

-Customers can choose from the types of broadband mentioned above, including standard ADSL broadband as well as various fibre packages with 36Mbps, 50Mbps, and 67Mbps download speeds.
+Customers can choose from the types of broadband mentioned above.
+These include standard ADSL broadband as well as fibre packages with 36Mbps, 50Mbps, and 67Mbps download speeds.
 Perhaps more importantly, their upload speeds far eclipse ADSL.
-Some households will additionally have access to the new Full Fibre broadband, with accompanying ultrafast speeds.
+Some households will additionally have access to BT’s new Full Fibre broadband, with its ultrafast speeds.

 Benefits of these packages include:

-Complete WiFi package – guarantees connectivity throughout the home
+Complete Wi-Fi package – connectivity is guaranteed throughout the home.

-Powerful WiFi router – Receive the BT Smart Hub with any package
+Powerful Wi-Fi router – the BT Smart Hub comes with any package.

-Stay Fast Guarantee – claim money back if download speeds don’t reach the promised minimum
+Stay Fast Guarantee – it’s possible to claim money back if download speeds don’t reach the promised minimum.

 BT broadband-only deals come with a selection of extras, like reward cards.
-You can also choose between limited and unlimited plans, depending on your household’s level of usage, though limited schemes are only advisable if your internet usage is consistently limited.
+You can also choose between limited and unlimited data plans, depending on your household’s level of usage, though limited schemes are only advisable if your internet usage is consistently limited.
 Additional data costs can quickly wipe out any savings achieved by choosing these (generally more affordable) schemes in the first place.

-Some of the most popular BT packages bundle together its broadband and TV services.
-Most bundles come with a YouView box giving access to a wide range of Freeview channels and streaming content, depending on the specific package you choose.
-Apart from the basic channels, standard options include:
+Some of the most popular BT deals bundle together its broadband and TV services.
+Most bundles come with a YouView box, which gives access to a wide range of Freeview channels and streaming content, depending on the package you choose.
+Apart from the basic channels, options include:

-Entertainment: Includes regular Freeview channels plus a Now TV entertainment pass with Sky One, Sky Atlantic and Sky Comedy programmes.
+Entertainment: Regular Freeview channels plus a Now TV entertainment pass which supports Sky One, Sky Atlantic and Sky Comedy content.

 Big Entertainment: Access all the channels, box sets and streaming content of the regular Entertainment package plus a Sky Cinema pass from Now TV.

-VIP: With the VIP TV package you’ll access passes for Sky sports channels, Sky Cinema and BT Sport, among others, all in 4K HD with four times the detail of regular TV.
+VIP: With the VIP TV package, you’ll receive passes for Sky Sports channels, Sky Cinema and BT Sport, all in pin-sharp 4K HD.

 Bolt-ons: BT broadband and TV deals also include the option of adding standalone features to any standard package.
-Hayu, BT TV kids, Netflix, Prime Video, and BT Sport Ultimate are available along with all the Sky channels.
+Netflix, Amazon Prime Video and BT Sport Ultimate are available, along with many Sky channels.

-You can only access BT TV with a BT broadband subscription; it’s not available as a standalone deal.
-BT broadband and TV deals come as a package, because you can only access BT TV with a BT broadband subscription.
+You can only access BT TV with a BT broadband subscription, and it’s not available as a standalone deal.
+BT broadband and TV deals come as a package because you can only access BT TV with a BT broadband subscription.

-All broadband packages come with a landline rental.
-BT phone and broadband deals are kept simple, with greater flexibility than in the past.
-At present the options include:
+All broadband packages come with landline rental.
+BT phone and broadband deals are kept simple, with greater flexibility than was previously the case.
+At the time of writing, the options include:

-Pay as you go – If you don’t really use your landline very often, this is probably the best option.
+Pay as you go – If you don’t use your landline very often, this is probably the most cost-effective option.

 Unlimited minutes – Make unlimited calls to any UK mobile or landline number, at any time of day or night.

-All packages come with BT Call Protect, a clever added feature that provides the following services:
+All packages come with BT Call Protect, which bundles in the following services:

-Personal Blacklist – Divert the numbers of your choosing to junk voicemail
+Personal Blacklist – Divert numbers of your choosing to junk voicemail.

 You can also block international or unrecognised calls using the BT Call Protect feature.

-Because BT offers broadband, TV, landline and mobile services, you can often save a bundle if you’re an existing customer.
-Inclusive packages for BT broadband and TV, broadband and mobile, or broadband and landline calls are offered at lower rates.
+Because BT offers broadband, TV, landline and mobile services, you can often save significant amounts of money if you’re an existing BT customer.
+Packages for BT broadband and TV, broadband and mobile, or broadband and landline calls are all offered at lower rates.